nulastudio/NetBeauty2/README.md

 ```

 ## Git Tree
-Use `--gittree` to specify a valid git branch or any bits commit hash(up to 40) to grab the specific artifacts and won't get updates any more.
+Use `--gittree` to specify a valid git branch or any git commit hash (up to 40) to grab the specific artifacts and you won't get updates any more.
-default is master, means that you always use the latest artifacts.
+The default always uses the latest artifacts.

-NOTE: please provide as longer commit hash as you can, otherwise it may can not be determined as a valid unique commit hash.
+NOTE: please provide as long of a commit hash as you can, otherwise it may can not be determined as a valid unique commit hash.

 NOTE: PLEASE DO NOT USE ANY COMMIT THAT OLDER THEN `995a9774a75975510b352c1935e232c9e2d5b190`